abulavin/cs259-template/README.md

-# CS259 Coursework Template File.
+# CS259 Coursework Template File
 This repository contains a Gradle project designed to serve as a starting point template for the University of Warwick CS259 Formal Languages coursework.

 ## Details